syncfusion-content/javascript-docs/js/PivotGrid/How-To.md

 ## Members

 ### Getting Raw items by triggering cell double click event
-Cell Double Click on pivot grid allows you to get Raw items of cell which is clicked.
-To enable cell double click event, you can use the [`enableCellDoubleClick`](/api/js/ejpivotgrid#members:enablecelldoubleclick) property.
+Cell double click on pivot grid allows you to get the raw items of cell which is clicked.
+To enable the cell double click event, you can use the [`enableCellDoubleClick`](/api/js/ejpivotgrid#members:enablecelldoubleclick) property.
 You can get the raw items of the cell through the [`cellDoubleClick`](/api/js/ejpivotgrid#events:celldoubleclick) event.

 {% highlight javascript %}